-Compiled by the Career Development Office, Yale School of Forestry & Environmental Studies.
+The above list was compiled by the Career Development Office, Yale School of Forestry & Environmental Studies.
 For more information, please contact Peter Otis, Director; telephone, 203.432.8920; e-mail, peter.otis@yale.edu

 The School and its students would like to thank donors, host organizations, and supervisors for making these valuable professional experiences possible.